jennybc/happy-git-with-r/07_install-git.Rmd

 If, instead, you see something more like `git: command not found`, keep reading.

-Mac OS users might get an immediate offer to install command developer tools.
+Mac OS users might get an immediate offer to install command line developer tools.
 Yes, you should accept!
 Click "Install" and read more below.

 ## Windows